ronkok/Hurmet/docs/manual.md

 [number]: images/NumberRailroad.svg
 {width=650 #number-rr}

-i>  Notice that a number literal must begin and end with a numeral, not a decimal
+    Notice that a number literal must begin and end with a numeral, not a decimal symbol.
-    symbol.
 Hurmet will not recognize `5.` as a number.

     Hurmet’s default decimal symbol is a dot.
 You can choose instead to enter